Go back to all articles

 • Information about the restoration time needed for the system component and business processes, and also about the necessary conditions

-• Information about the changes in the IT system performance after the restoration of the system operability, and about the precise parameters of the IT system response speed: response times of user operations (under different loads) and server-loading resources (CPU, Memory, I/O)
+• Information about the changes in the IT system performance after the restoration of the system operability, and about the precise parameters of the IT system response speed: response times of user operations (under different loads) and server-loading resources (cpu time, Memory, I/O)

 • Recommendations for the system architecture and infrastructure improvements